 Follow the Rules

-Many workspaces will have new rules in place to mitigate the spread of coronavirus, such as wearing a face covering indoors, or by respecting a one-way system around the office.
+As more people come back to work after covid-19, most workspaces would probably have new rules in place to mitigate the spread of coronavirus, such as wearing a face-covering indoors, or by respecting a one-way system around the office.
 It is essential that you follow these rules; they are there for your safety and that of others.

 Keep your Workspace Clean

 Although it is unlikely, it is still possible to contract coronavirus from surfaces within the office.
-It is important that you keep your workspace clean.
-You should carry some antiseptic wipes around with you at all times, and wipe down your desk and any equipment you may have been using at the end of the working day.
+It is important that you keep your workspace clean with R-Zero Systems or like devices.
+You should also carry some antiseptic wipes around with you at all times, and wipe down your desk and any equipment you may have been using at the end of the working day.

 Make sure to regularly use hand sanitiser to minimise the spread of coronavirus droplets from outside of the office as well; if you are commuting into work on public transport, you may pick up something from there.